 Initial Discussion about Active Commuting as Physical activity

-Discussion about active commuting at various intensities and its contribution to cardiovascular health.
-Reflection on the sustainability of walking/running/cycling in all environments, spaces, time and conditions.
+Discussion about walking/running/cycling at various intensities and its contribution to cardiovascular health.
+Reflection on the sustainability of walking/running/Cycling in all environments, spaces, time and conditions.

 What is the meaning of Active Commuting?